Rules of Compatibility Between ThingsBoard Edge and ThingsBoard Server Versions:

 Use X.X.X.X IP address in case edge is connecting to the cloud instance in the same network or in the docker.

-If ThingsBoard Edge is set to run on the same machine where the ThingsBoard server is operating, you need to update additional configuration parameters to prevent port collision between the ThingsBoard server and ThingsBoard Edge.
+If ThingsBoard Edge is set to run on the same machine where the ThingsBoard server is operating, you need to update port configuration to prevent port collision between the ThingsBoard server and ThingsBoard Edge.

 Set the terminal in the directory which contains the docker-compose.yml file and execute the following commands to up this docker compose directly: